B.C. voters reject switch to proportional representation for third time

-VICTORIA — Voters in British Columbia have rejected a proposal to switch to a system of proportional representation to elect members of the legislature for a third time.
+VICTORIA — Voters in British Columbia have rejected a proposal to switch to a system of proportional representation to elect members of the legislature for a third time, prompting all three parties to declare electoral reform a dead issue.

-The current first-past-the-post system received 61.3 per cent of the votes cast in a mail-in referendum, while proportional representation got 38.7 per cent in the results released by Elections BC on Thursday.
+The current first-past-the-post system received 61.3 per cent of the votes cast in a mail-in referendum, while proportional representation got 38.7 per cent in the results released Thursday by Elections BC.

+“I think electoral reform is finished,” deputy premier Carole James said.
+“The public has clearly spoken.
+As elected officials you always know the public is right.”

 About 1.4 million voters cast ballots by the Dec.
 7 deadline, which represents a turnout of 42.6 per cent of eligible voters.